DivyaKarade/OmicLearn/docs/HOW-TO:-Using.md

 ### Sample Datasets

-- Proto Learn has several sample [datasets](https://github.com/OmicEra/proto_learn/tree/master/data) included that can be used for exploring the analysis, which can be selected from the dropdown menu.
+- Omic Learn has several sample [datasets](https://github.com/OmicEra/OmicLearn/tree/master/data) included that can be used for exploring the analysis, which can be selected from the dropdown menu.

 Here is the list of sample datasets available: